+At Reigate School we believe well-being is 'everyone's business'.

+Reigate School recognises that children cannot learn effectively unless they feel secure.
+We promote self-confidence and self-worth in an environment that promotes mutual respect, where children know their concerns will be listened to and acted upon.

+The school is committed to safeguarding and promoting the welfare of children and young people, including their mental health and emotional well-being, and expects all staff and volunteers to share this commitment.

-At Reigate School we embrace the view that well-being and mental health is 'everyone's business'.
-The school aims to increase the level of awareness and understanding amongst staff of the issues involving the emotional wellbeing and mental health of children.
-We aim to detect and address problems at the earliest opportunity and support children with mental health issues in partnership with appropriate external agencies with relevant expertise.
-We understand that some groups of children are more vulnerable to mental health difficulties than others.
+We raise awareness and understanding amongst staff and children of matters involving emotional wellbeing and mental health.

+We aim to address difficulties at the earliest opportunity and support children with mental health issues in partnership with appropriate external agencies with relevant expertise.

 We recognise that only medical professionals should (and are qualified to) make a formal diagnosis of a mental health condition.

+This policy